Labor Left: Split in 1955

-Labor Left split in the 1980s
+Split in the 1980s

 Labor leftists continued to formalise their organisation into the 1980s.
 In New South Wales, the Steering Committee (which later became known as the Socialist Left in 1989) made advances in branches across the state in the late 1970s and early 1980s under the leadership of Peter Baldwin, initially in the suburbs of Sydney before spreading to the inner cities.
 This culminated in the deselection of the right-aligned MP for Sydney, Les McMahon, and the selection of Baldwin as Labor candidate for the seat.
 This was followed by other Labor Right MPs in Sydney's Inner West similarly being usurped by left candidates.

 In Tasmania, the Broad Left formalised itself in 1983, having taken control of the state party after reforms democratised it in 1976.
 In the Australian Capital Territory, the Left Caucus was founded after a left candidate was not preselected in 1982.
-However, the Left were unable to translate their organisational advances into a presence in the Hawke Government: although about a third of the Parliamentary caucus were aligned with the Left at the time, only one member was appointed to Hawke's first cabinet, Stewart West: leading left-winger Brian Howe placed high in the ministry ballot, but was relegated to a junior ministerial position.
+However, the Left was unable to translate their organisational advances into a presence in the Hawke government: although about a third of the Parliamentary caucus were aligned with the Left at the time, only one member was appointed to Hawke's first cabinet, Stewart West: leading left-winger Brian Howe placed high in the ministry ballot, but was relegated to a junior ministerial position.
 This came against the background of an increasing factionalising across the party and the emergence of a centre-left faction which joined with the Labor Right to dominate the Hawke government.
 Left influence was also restricted by the ALP's binding pledge committing legislators to accept caucus discipline, allowing members little freedom to dissent.
 Left influence also declined at the national conference, with the faction losing its conference majority in the early 1980s.